TorXakis/TorXakis/examps/LuckyPeople/Modelling-Example-Lucky-People-(Solution).md

 ENDDEF
 ```
 ## Channels
 Our SUT receives a sequence of persons and determines if those people are lucky.
-Let's [define the channels](ChanDefs) needed for modelling this behaviour:
+Let's [define the channels][2] needed for modelling this behaviour:
 ```
 CHANDEF Channels ::=  In   :: Person
                     ; Out  :: Bool
 ENDDEF
 ```
 ## Procedure
-In our [model definition](ModelDefs), we need a way to define the behaviour of determining whether a Person is lucky or not.
+In our [model definition][5], we need a way to define the behaviour of determining whether a Person is lucky or not.
-Let's implement a [procedure definition](ProcDefs) for this:
+Let's implement a [procedure definition][4] for this:

 `PROCDEF luckyPeople [ In :: Person; Out :: Bool ] ( last :: Sex; n :: Int ) ::=`